maciejdluzen/tennisleague/README.md

 There are two user roles used in the app: USER and ADMIN.
 The former is a tennis player willing to play in the league, the latter is a person responsible for the league management.
 The rights of each user role are set out below.

+**User**

+The user after logging in is automatically redirected to the main page (index.html).
+The user account can be accessed now by clicking "MOJE KONTO" ("MY ACCOUNT") in the top right corner.

+The user can see his/her matches (due and already played), ranking of the group he/she is playing in and all matches in the group that have been played to date.
+Once the match has been played the result has to be reported (only by one of the players), by clicking "DODAJ WYNIK" ("REPORT RESULT").
+Once the result has been reported, the button will be disabled.

+On the left side there is a panel with the following functionalities:
+* "UZUPEŁNIJ PROFIL" - user has to provide additional information (first name, last name, telephone number, ntrp level) before joining the round.
+After doing that, the button changes to "EDYTUJ PROFIL" ("EDIT PROFILE"),
+* "ZAPIS DO RUNDY: Name of the round" - user can join the upcoming round (the registration closes 2 days prior to start date),
+* "WYCOFAJ SIE Z RUNDY" - user can withdraw from the round during its duration by clicking that button,
+* "USUN KONTO" - user can delete his/her account if he/she doesn't wish to play in the league anymore **NOT YET AVAILABLE**,
+* "ZGŁOS PROBLEM" - user can contact administrator with issues such as bugs on the website, problems iwth other player etc.,